 (B) other contact information which the Register of Copyrights may deem appropriate.”

 Do you want to publish your address, phone number, and email address online?
 Depending on the nature of your site, you may end up with “fans” or worse showing up at your door.
-At a minimum, your information is going to be added to marketing lists with the result being a tsunami of spam and sales calls.
-Use us as your agent and our information will be listed instead of yours.
+If nothing else, your information is going to end up on marketing lists.
+Imagine the tsunami of spam and sales calls.
+When we act as your agent, you don’t have to worry about your privacy or endless marketing approaches.

 Step 2 – Registering With The Copyright Office